sriramalavalapati3/Youtube-admin/README.md

 ![Alt Text](https://drive.google.com/uc?export=download&id=1I3_hnBqahsFVmF7gTBA3us8xwYvcwFJb)

-## After Login I You Uploaded the videos Ui Look Like this
+## After Login in If You Uploaded the videos Ui Look Like this

 ![Alt Text](https://drive.google.com/uc?export=download&id=1i1VvhPt0KcxQhndA1WwM71OqQmpBDzVS)

-## Upload form when we click on Upload in sideSection
+## Upload form when we click on Upload in sideSection (Note: While uploading the Video If You are using Youtube links use embedded Links like this ``https://www.youtube.com/embed/yGyj0mSfVuk`` )

 ![Alt Text](https://drive.google.com/uc?export=download&id=1sSf3Gn7f8ZepT045RjISWyVYo37mVFWO)